 Former Facebook Engineer Dies of Undiagnosed Type 1 Diabetes

-It was believed that he had a stomach flu with symptoms of fatigue and vomiting, and missed nearly a week of the seminar, staying at a rented airbnb flat in Silicon Valley.
+It was believed that he had a stomach flu with symptoms of fatigue and vomiting, and he missed nearly a week of the seminar, staying at a rented airbnb flat in Silicon Valley.
 When he couldn’t be reached for several days, authorities were called and found Cohen.
 He was pronounced dead onsite.
-Cohen’s official cause of death was diabetic ketoacidosis (DKA) from diabetes mellitus.
+Cohen’s official cause of death was diabetic ketoacidosis (DKA).

 Type 1 diabetes is an autoimmune disease in which the body attacks the healthy insulin-producing beta cells in the pancreas.
 The cause is unknown, though there may be environmental or heredity triggers for the disease.

 As the beta cells are destroyed, insulin levels drop and blood sugar becomes elevated.
-Untreated, the person with Type 1 diabetes runs the risk of entering diabetic ketoacidosis (DKA), a life-threatening condition that leads to diabetic coma and death.
-Essentially, when the body can’t access sugar, it begins to break down muscle and fats, which release ketones into the body.
+Untreated, the person with type 1 diabetes runs the risk of entering DKA, a life-threatening condition that leads to diabetic coma and death.
+Essentially, when the body can’t access sugar, it begins to break down muscle and fats, releasing ketones into the body.
 Excessive ketones in the system destroys vital organs.

 “Gastrointestinal (GI) symptoms usually develop after ketone accumulation and represent the late manifestation of acidosis (ketone/acid accumulation in the body),” explains Marina Basina, MD, a lead endocrinologist at Stanford University.
 “Nausea and vomiting is typically present in up to 2/3 of patients in DKA.”